AviTrader sponsorship ad

 The answer is a simple “yes”, the Accountable Manager is still responsible to the MD, but with certain provisos, particularly where there is potential for the MD’s instructions to conflict with the responsibilities of the Accountable Manager in such areas as safety, regulatory compliance, and operational integrity.
 To help provide a better understanding of the relationship between an MRO’s MD and Accountable Manager, let us have a look at four areas where there can be a need for effective two-way interaction.

-• Corporate Oversight and Strategic Direction – As a senior executive, the Managing Director often provides strategic and guidance to the organisation, setting overall priorities and targets.
+• Corporate Oversight and Strategic Direction – As a senior executive, the Managing Director often provides strategic and financial guidance to the organisation, setting overall priorities and targets.
 They may give directions related to business goals, budgets, and broader organisational initiatives.
-The Managing Director might also be involved in major decision making that affects the MRO's growth, resources, and customer relations.
+The Managing Director might also be involved in major decision making that affects the MRO’s growth, resources, and customer relations.

 • Independence in Safety and Compliance Matters – In the realm of safety, compliance, and regulatory obligations, the Accountable Manager typically has a degree of operational independence.
 While the Managing Director can provide guidance, they should avoid directives that could compromise the Accountable Manager’s ability to maintain regulatory compliance.
 Aviation authorities expect that the Accountable Manager will have final authority over safety and compliance matters, even if they still have to report to the Managing Director.
 This ensures that business objectives do not interfere with safety standards.

-• on Resource Allocation – The Managing Director and Accountable Manager often collaborate on budget and resource allocation.
+• Collaboration on Resource Allocation – The Managing Director and Accountable Manager often collaborate on budget and resource allocation.
 For example, the Managing Director might direct cost-saving measures, but these must respect the resources needed for safe and compliant operations.
 The Accountable Manager must communicate any risks associated with resource constraints to ensure safety remains a priority, even if it requires explaining limitations on cost cutting in critical areas.

 • Escalation and Reporting – If the Accountable Manager identifies safety or compliance issues that conflict with the Managing Director’s business directives, they have a responsibility to escalate these concerns.
 Aviation regulators require the Accountable Manager to have sufficient authority to make safety-related decisions independently, and regulatory bodies may intervene if they believe an Accountable Manager’s duties are being compromised by business pressures.